wp-plugins/ipv6detector/readme.txt

 = 1.0 = The first release.

 == Changelog ==
+= 1.3 =
+Fixed some html problems to validate code.

 = 1.2 =
 * Fixed sticky default url for whois service :)